mixmaxhq/csrf-request-tester/README.md

 #### Caveats

+Ideally you can solve goals 1 and 2 while maintaining a referrer policy of `no-referrer`.
+If not, we can talk about relaxing the referrer policy for our own services.

 It is acceptable for goals 1 and 2 to fail in Firefox as long as goal 3 is met in Firefox.
 This would happen using https://github.com/mixmaxhq/cors-gate because Firefox does not set the `Origin` header [on same-origin requests](http://stackoverflow.com/a/15514049/495611) and because Firefox